porcinus/mk_arcade_joystick_rpi/README.md

 However, the Raspberry Pi Board B Rev 2 has a maximum of 21 usable GPIOs, not enough to wire all the 28 switches (2 joystick and 20 buttons) that a standard panel requires.

+UPDATE 0.1.5.6 : Added 4 buttons, the ability to use GPIO32 and higher, and hkmode parameter

+UPDATE 0.1.5.5 : Modified for use with Freeplay Zero/CM3

 UPDATE 0.1.5 : Added GPIO customization

 UPDATE 0.1.4 : Compatibily with rpi2